kazurayam/TestObjectExtension/README.md

     ]
 }
 ```
-Ok, this is what I wanted to see.
+OK.
+Finally, this is what I wanted to see.

 ### toBy()

-The `TestObject` class now also has `toBy()` method with which you can convert
+The `TestObject` class is also added with `toBy()` method.
+You can create a WebDriver's `By` object with the same locator as TestObject.
-TestObject into a WebDriver's By object.

 ```
+import org.openqa.selenium.By
+...
 By by = tObj.toBy()
 ```